 Smart and Skilled Enrolments

-Smart and skilled programs are government subsidised programs therefore students are obligated to participate in the subsidised training.
-This means that a student’s continuing funding is based on consistent and active participation (one unit per month) in an enrolled course through the completion of online assessments as well as accessing learning materials.
+Smart and skilled programs are government subsidised programs, therefore students are obligated to participate in the subsidised training.
+This means that a student’s continued funding is based on consistent and active participation (one unit per month) in an enrolled course through the completion of online assessments, as well as accessing learning materials.
 Students who do not participate according to the proposed training plan will be withdrawn from the course and the funding.

 Students Under 18 Years of Age

 The student needs to download and complete the Parent/Guardian Consent Form.
 Once the form is completed, please send it back to Australian College to finalise your enrolment.